Meridian Community College: Notable people

 Jamario Moon, former professional basketball player of Los Angeles Clippers in the NBA, played for Meridian "Eagles" for one season (1999/2000; his only season of college basketball), and averaged 20.8 points and 8.7 rebounds pre game.

 Retired NBA player, Ronald "Flip" Murray (Chicago Bulls) attended MCC and played basketball for the Eagles in 1997/98-1998/99.

 Two former MCC Track and Field athletes have gone on to compete in the Summer Olympics.
 Coby Miller competed in the 2000 and 2004 Olympic Games and Miguel Pate who competed in the 2008 Olympic Games.

 Several MLB players have started their careers with MCC, including Cliff Lee and Corey Dickerson.

 Former Major League Soccer star Damani Ralph played soccer for MCC.
 He scored 59 goals in 45 games for the Eagles and was named MVP for the 2000 NJCAA tournament, which MCC also won.
 He then went on to play for University of Connecticut before being drafted by the Chicago Fire.

 Corey Dickerson (born 1989) is a baseball player with the St. Louis Cardinals.

 The artist and painter Lallah Miles Perry was on the faculty and taught art and painting at Meridian Community College for many years before retiring as head of the art department in the mid-1990s.

+Writer Brad Watson attended Meridian Community College before completing his bachelor's degree at Mississippi State University.